-- 1. Achieve Access (for grades from the modules) and a version of the text: - Option 1 (a good deal): Achieve access + Pierce, Benjamin A. Genetics, A Conceptual Approach (7th ed) 2020.
-(Ebook) ~\$70.00 Willolabs through link in course Brightspace - Option 2: Pierce, Benjamin A. Genetics, A Conceptual Approach (7th ed).
+- 1. Achieve Access (for grades from the tutorials) and a version of the text: - Option 1 (a good deal): Achieve access + Pierce, Benjamin A. Genetics, A Conceptual Approach (7th ed) 2020.
+(Ebook) ~\$70.00 Willo labs through link in course Brightspace OR - Option 2: Pierce, Benjamin A. Genetics, A Conceptual Approach (7th ed).
 2020.
 NY: W.H.
-Freeman (Looseleaf) + Solutions Manual + Achieve access for ~\$117 Willolabs through link in course Brightspace or through Dal Bookstore - Option 3: Pierce, Benjamin A. Genetics, A Conceptual Approach (7th ed).
+Freeman (Looseleaf) + Solutions Manual + Achieve access for ~\$117 Willo labs through link in course Brightspace - Option 3: Pierce, Benjamin A. Genetics, A Conceptual Approach (7th ed).
 2020.
 NY: W.H.
-Freeman (Hardcover) + Solutions Manual + Achieve access for ~\$256 Willolabs through link in course Brightspace or through Dal Bookstore - If you are in need of an alternative option, please contact me at grantham@dal.ca - 2.
+Freeman (Hardcover) + Solutions Manual + Achieve access for ~\$256 Willo labs through link in course Brightspace - If you are in need of an alternative option, please contact me at grantham@dal.ca - 2.
 BIOL2030 Course website: Connect through my.dal.ca (Brightspace).
-Weekly modules to work through asynchronously, but live session every Wednesday 12:30-1:30 pm Halifax time and weekly synchronous lab session at your registered time.
+Weekly modules to organize content, interactive lectures every Monday, Wednesday and Friday 12:30-1:30 pm Halifax time and weekly lab and tutorial sessions at your registered time.
 What is going on this week?
 What is due?
 What should I be working on? - 3.
-Microsoft Teams: Install the desktop app early from Office 365 for interacting with your lab team members and the genetics Faculty.
+Microsoft Teams: Install the desktop app early from Office 365 for interacting with your pod members and the genetics Faculty. - 4.
+Lab coat: Can be purchased through the Dal Bookstore for approx. \$25 or you can borrow one of our used ones during lab.